ds-fau-ck/Fintech-Data-Migration/README.md

 - **Silver Layer**: Contains data after quality checks and transformations.
 - **Gold Layer**: Holds the final processed data, which can be used for analytics, reporting, or ad-hoc querying.

 In addition, a Synapse pipeline was built to automate the extraction, loading, and transformation (ELT) processes involved in this architecture.
-The data is stored in **Azure Data Lake Storage (ADLS)**.
+After building the pipeline in Synapse, data from the **Gold Layer** was stored in **Azure Data Lake Storage (ADLS)** for further use.

 ### **Architecture**
 ![Architecture!](FintechDataMigrationPipeline.png)